siderakis/sangria-graphql-java/README.md

 Modify the sangria playground to using GraphQL-Java for query execution with minimal changes to the schema creation code.

-1. Print schema (all types, enums, scalars, etc), without the resolvers (can't execute a query).
+1. [WIP] Print schema (all types, enums, scalars, etc), without the resolvers (can't execute a query).
 2. Try to implement the resolvers.
 Probably Fail.
 Learn.
 3. Fork sangria to just the schema creation code.
 4. Replace Action class with a light weight resolvers function.